Pistolerismo: The origins of the conflict

-The general strike paralized for some days some important Spanish cities but it was strongly repressed by police forces and the army, in a moment when the new government of Eduardo Dato tried to take advantage of the crack down of social protests in order to catch the Army, monarchists and the bourgeoisie in the same front.
-Nevertheless, this event had negative consequences, because the brutal repression radicalized the extreme sections of CNT and encouraged them to use violence as a union struggle tool.
+The general strike paralyzed for some days some important Spanish cities, but it was strongly repressed by police forces and the army, in an attempt by the new government of Eduardo Dato to take advantage of the crackdown of social protests to unite the army, monarchists and the bourgeoisie.
+However, the brutal repression radicalized the extreme sections of CNT and encouraged them to use violence as a tool of union struggle.

-Until that moment the main strategy adopted by CNT was decided by the moderate wing of the syndicate, headed by CNT's leader Salvador Seguì.
-It consisted of long strikes which aimed to press authorities until they would have accepted trade union's requests.
-However, the defeat of the general strike changed the situation and some anarchists decided to create first armed groups, which in the following weeks started to use violence against employers and industrial masters.
+Until that moment the main strategy adopted by CNT, promoted by Salvador Seguí and the union's most moderate wing, consisted of long strikes which aimed to press authorities to accept the workers' requests.
+However, the repression of the general strike changed the situation and some anarchists decided to create armed groups, using violence against employers and industrialists.
 In the period between 1917 and 1918 there were numerous personal attacks, especially in Barcelona.
-First anarchist groups were dismantled very quickly by police forces but during the last year of the WWI the social situation got worse and violence was perpetuated by spontaneous groups of workers.
+The first anarchist groups were quickly dismantled by police forces but during the last year of the WWI the social situation got worse and violence was perpetuated by spontaneous groups of workers.